 Current Estonian ambassador in London is Lauri Bambus.
 The current Ambassador of the United Kingdom to Estonia is Theresa Bubbear (since September 7th, 2016).

-Estonia’s interests are also represented in the United Kingdom by six honorary consuls: John Beevor in Cheltenham since 1998, Iain Lawson in Paisley, Scotland since November 2003, Sir Roger Jones in Wales since October 2005, Kai Hughes in Liverpool since November 2012, Simpson Buglass in Aberdeen, Scotland since February 2013 and Mark J. Ewings in Belfast.
-In October 2015 a new Estonian Embassy building was opened in London, which enables to offer better consular services for Estonian citizens who are living and working in the United Kingdom.
+Estonia’s interests are also represented by six honorary consuls: John Workman in Cheltenham, in Scotland: Iain Lawson (Paisley), Simpson Buglass (Aberdeen), and Peter Ferry (Edinburgh); Mark J. Ewings in Belfast, and Auberon Ashbrooke on Jersey (Chennel islands).
+In October 2015 a new Estonian Embassy building was opened in London, which enables to offer better consular services for Estonian citizens who are living and working in the UK.

 The relations between Great Britain and Estonia are active and good – communication takes place on the level of ministries and offices as well as on a higher political level.
 Allied relations in NATO and the mission in Afghanistan are common components in the defence relations of Estonia and the United Kingdom.
 UK is one of the biggest contributors to NATO.
 That determines the character of the security policy dialogue between the two countries.
 UK has provided assistance to Estonia in the implementation of defence reforms.